 Financial Health Matters , a booklet available from the Leukemia & Lymphoma Society, offers information and tips on money management, health insurance, and financial resources.

-The LIVESTRONG Foundation offers a section for survivors on planning your financial future .
+The LIVESTRONG Foundation offers a section on insurance and financial assistance.

 The National Cancer Institute offers links to support and resources , including information about cancer support organizations, finances, insurance, and hospice and home care.